vampics/baseTemp/README.md

 Task | Result
 --- | ---
-`gulp compile-js` | Compile the JS from src to htdocs & static `gulp compile-scss` | Compile the CSS from src to htdocs & static `gulp compile-html` | Compile the HTML from src to static `gulp compress-js` | Minify the JS in htdocs
+`gulp compile-js` | Compile the JS from src to htdocs & static `gulp compile-js-es5` | Compile the JS from src to htdocs & static as ES5 version `gulp compile-scss` | Compile the CSS from src to htdocs & static `gulp compile-html` | Compile the HTML from src to static `gulp compress-js` | Minify the JS in htdocs